 Congratulations on your engagement!
 We're sure it was special and that the excitement of wedding planning is starting to set in.
 This is such a great season of life, and we hope you enjoy every moment.

-As you're looking toward what's next and are picking out your venue, invitations, attire, and such, we encourage you to take the time to find the right wedding band to complement your engagement ring!
+As you're looking toward what's next and are picking out your venue, invitations, attire, and such, we encourage you to take the time to find the right wedding band to compliment your engagement ring!
 This process can be really fun as you compare and contrast your options.

 What is a Wedding Band?